Munificentissimus Deus: Review of Catholic beliefs

 Reflecting on the history of this belief in Catholic Christian tradition, Pope Pius XII writes that "the holy Fathers and Doctors of the Church have never failed to draw enlightenment from this fact."
 Munificentissimus Deus reviews the history of Catholic liturgy and the many liturgical books "which deal with the feast either of the Dormition or of the Assumption of the Blessed Virgin".
 Munificentissimus Deus cites also the teaching of previous popes and bishops and such writers as John of Damascus, Francis de Sales, Robert Bellarmine, Anthony of Padua, and Albert the Great, among others.

-George Tavard wrote: "In the theology of Pope Pius XII, the Assumption of Mary's body and soul into heaven flow from her Immaculate Conception.
+Georges Tavard wrote: "In the theology of Pope Pius XII, the Assumption of Mary's body and soul into heaven flow from her Immaculate Conception.
 The end balances the beginning, both having their profound reason in Mary's mission as the Theotokos."

+The document does not state that the assumption into heaven in body and soul was an exclusive privilege of the Virgin Mary and Jesus.
+Some scholars and saints believe that Saint Joseph, Saint John the Baptist, among other saints.
+This view was also recalled by Pope John XXIII.

 Relevance to the faithful

 Written not long after the devastation of World War II, the encyclical conveys the hope that meditation on Mary’s assumption will lead the faithful to a greater awareness of our common dignity as the human family.

 In the dogmatic statement, the phrase "having completed the course of her earthly life" was carefully written to leave open the question of whether or not Mary died before her Assumption, or whether, like the Assumption of the Prophet Elijah, Mary was assumed before death; both possibilities are allowed in the formulation.
 In articles 14, 17 and 20 of the dogmatic pronouncement, however, it is stated that Mary had indeed died: "the dead body of the Blessed Virgin Mary remained incorrupt, but ... she gained a triumph out of death, her heavenly glorification after the example of her only begotten Son, Jesus Christ."

 The entire decree (and the title itself) is also worded to suggest that Mary's Assumption was not in any sense a logical necessity, but rather a divine gift to Mary as Mother of God.
 Munificentissimus Deus teaches that Mary lived and completed her life as a shining example to the human race.
 The gift of her assumption is offered to all the faithful and signifies what to hope for at the end of time.
 Her assumption signifies God's intention to all the faithful.